-Lipari is the largest and busiest of the Aeolian islands, a group of islands found off the coast of Sicily.
-Lipari is also the island that has plenty to do year round.
-Last month I spent a few days exploring with my friend Trish, an Australian with a long family history on the island, my dutch blogging pal Saskia and Abruzzo expert Sam.
+Lipari is the largest and busiest of the Aeolian Islands, a group of islands found off the coast of Sicily.
+Lipari is also the island that has plenty to do year-round.
+Last month I spent a few days exploring with my friend Trish, an Australian with a long family history on the island.
 Here are ten great things to see, do and eat on the island of Lipari.

 Cannoli at Pasticceria Giovanni D'Ambra

 We started a very rainy morning in this tiny pastry shop tucked into a tiny corner.
 Owners, Giovanni, and his wife immediately started making cappuccinos and pulling out intricately decorated sweet treats from behind the glass case so that we could get the perfect Instagram shot.
 Frutta Martorana, made with sweet almond paste was shaped into bunches of grapes, pomegranates, eggplants, even arancini.
 Light green cassata was topped with a single glistening red candies cherry.
 Cannolis were filled with just barely sweet ricotta cream (The sign of a truly great cannoli place is stacks of freshly fried EMPTY cases that are only filled to order) and a dusting of just barely salty pistachios and presented on a gold foil tray.
 I am still thinking about those cannoli.

 Buy a Colorful Beach Bag at La Casa Eoliana.

 I wanted literally every single thing in this store.
 The Francesca Parisi collaborates with local artists to create modern pieces from traditional designs.
 Straw bags are decorated with colorful pompoms and hammered brass disks.
 Intricate earrings set with tiny seed pearls, cherry woven bracelets and necklaces that incorporate the traditional heart design of the islands are just the start of the pretty items on sale in this sliver of a shop.